Anders429/substring/README.md

 Substring method for string types.

-This crate provides a `substring` method on both `String` and `&str` types.
+This crate provides a `substring` method on Rust string types.
 The method takes a start and end character index and returns a string slice of the characters within that range.

-The method is provided via the `Substring` trait which is implemented on both `String` and `&str`.
+The method is provided via the `Substring` trait which is implemented on the `&str` primitive.

 # Usage